vleue/bevy_workshop/bevy-workshop/src/intro/systems.md

 ## Systems

-Systems are functions that accept up to 16 parameters, each of which must implement the [`SystemParam`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/system/trait.SystemParam.html) trait.
-These parameters are provided at runtime through dependency injection based on their type.
+Systems are functions whose parameters must implement the [`SystemParam`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/system/trait.SystemParam.html) trait.
+These parameters are provided through dependency injection based on their type.

 If you want more details on how this works, you can find them here: [Dependency Injection like Bevy Engine from Scratch](https://promethia-27.github.io/dependency_injection_like_bevy_from_scratch/introductions.html)

 ## Commands

-Commands are the primary means of modifying the game world, allowing you to add, mutate, or remove entities and components.
+Commands are one way of modifying the game world, without risking to encounter double borrow of the world.
+You can add, mutate, or remove entities and components.
 They are not executed straight away, but at sync points between systems.

 ## Hierarchy